Baltimore Workers’ Compensation Lawyers

 - Death benefits will end on the 70th birthdate of the deceased employee.

 Dependency refers to survivors who were dependent on the covered worker at the time that a workplace injury occurred or at the time of disablement in the case of an occupational disease.
 The date of injury or disablement will determine dependency, not the date of death.

 Applications for death benefits must be filed within eighteen months if a worker’s death was caused by a work accident, or within two years if death was caused by an occupational disease.
 Workers’ Compensation death benefits may also cover a portion of any funeral expenses.

 Baltimore Workers’ Compensation Lawyers at LeViness, Tolzman & Hamilton, P.A.
 Assist Families in Obtaining Death Benefits After a Work-Related Death

 The loss of a family member is devastating in many ways.
 Our Baltimore Workers’ Compensation lawyers may be able to relieve some of the financial burden that your loss has caused your family.
-Call LeViness, Tolzman & Hamilton, P.A. at 1-844-556-4LAW (4529) or contact us online to schedule a free consultation with an experienced Workers’ Compensation lawyer in Baltimore.
+Call LeViness, Tolzman & Hamilton, P.A., at 844-556-4LAW (4529) or contact us online to schedule a free consultation with an experienced Workers’ Compensation lawyer in Baltimore.